tacitPanda/setup_env/README.md

 ## setup_env

-Just a quick script to get some variables setup and some files modified to make life a little easier.
+Just a quick script to get some variables setup and some files modified to make life a little easier when doing CTFs.

 #### How to run ####